 The software development kit (SDK) is a collection of header files and functions that make using the Apollo3 much easier.
 Rather than reading the 900+ page datasheet and changing bits in registers the SDK gives the user functions and nearly-human-readable constants.
 On top of that, Ambiq has included a large number of examples to demonstrate all the bells and whistles of the Apollo3.

 The SDK is a relatively big collection of files so you won't want to move it around often.
 You may also want to reference this location when you create a new project so make sure you download this to a location on your computer that makes sense.

 This tutorial uses a forked version of the Ambiq Suite SDK v2.4.2.
-As a bonus, the board support package (BSP) is now included in the download.
-Click the button below to download the forked version of the SDK with BSP!
+With this update, the board support package (BSP) are now located in a separate GitHub repository.
+Click the button below to download the forked version of the SDK!

 Once you have the SDK downloaded, extract it to your preferred location.
 Within that location, you should see a folder named something like AmbiqSuiteSDK -- from now on we'll call that the SDK root directory, with the path $AMB_ROOT where AMB expands to something like:

 In the Ambiq Suite SDK file structure you'll find the primary folders that contain source code that makes it really easy to use the microcontroller - for example drivers for UART, SPI, I2C, GPIO, ADC's -- you name it!
 You can explore these files in depth if you really need to know how the chip actually works, otherwise it suffices just to know that they are there to support your code-writing efforts.
 Below is a list of a few noteworthy folders: